-Bale was denied the opportunity to bid farewell to Madrid fans this weekend, as Zidane opted not to bring him on while two goals down to Real Betis, a damning indictment on how the Welshman is viewed by his manager, both as a person and a player.
+Bale was denied the opportunity to bid farewell to Madrid fans during the last weekend of the LaLiga season, as Zidane opted not to bring him on while two goals down to Real Betis, a damning indictment on how the Welshman is viewed by his manager, both as a person and a player.

 As his teammates waved goodbye to the fans who remained in the stadium after a dismal, trophy-less season, Bale headed down the tunnel back into the dressing room.
 Zidane's message was clear: you are not wanted here.

 Gareth Bale has three years on his contract.

 Real Madrid were 2-0 down.
 Zinedine Zidane left him benched. @GuillemBalague: "The guy in charge didn't show Gareth Bale any respect or love last season, comes back and doesn't even talk to him." || https://t.co/me8DZarSWt pic.twitter.com/WJCYKCotDy

 Bale's relationship with Zidane now looks irreparably broken, and the club will look to offload the player rather than the manager having promised him a lavish summer spending spree to convince him to return.

 That's fine.
 But to deny the player a send off after everything he has done for the club which never quite made him feel at home, demonstrates a complete lack of respect and appreciation for Bale's achievements.

 Real Madrid have never been a club wedded to a philosophy, a particular way of playing; that would make them far too much like Barcelona.
 All they care about is winning trophies, and Bale ensured that they did that on several occasions.